globocom/responsive-hub/README.md

 });
 ````

-**Important:** Just remember that you should declare the callback
+**Important:** Just remember that you must declare the callback
 *before* the initialization shown before runs.
 Otherwise, it would
 be too late.

 ### Listening To Resolution Changes

 Another common need in responsive-enabled web apps is to know when the
-user changes from one layout to another in order to ajust something
+user changes from one layout to another in order to adjust something
 that cannot be done entirely via CSS.

 ResponsiveHub provides a callback just for that: